yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/on-premises.md

 Disable the **DB Nodes have public internet access** option if you want the installation to run in an air-gapped mode without expecting any internet access.

-Enable the **Manually Provision Nodes** field if you choose to manually set up your database nodes.
-Otherwise, YugabyteDB Anywhere will use the sudo user to set up YugabyteDB nodes.
-For manual provisioning, you would be prompted to run a Python script at a later stage or to run a set of commands on the database nodes.

-If any of the following statements are applicable to your use case, you need to [provision the nodes manually](#provision-nodes-manually):
+YugabyteDB Anywhere uses the sudo user to set up YugabyteDB nodes.
+However, if any of the following statements are applicable to your use case, you need to enable the **Manually Provision Nodes** option:

 - Pre-provisioned `yugabyte:yugabyte` user and group.
 - Sudo user requires a password.
 - The SSH user is not a sudo user.

+For manual provisioning, you are prompted to run a Python provisioning script at a later stage to provision the database instances (refer to [Provision nodes manually](#provision-nodes-manually)).

 Optionally, use the **YB Nodes Home Directory** field to specify the home directory of the `yugabyte` user.
 The default value is `/home/yugabyte`.